BohdanHavran/DevOps-Basecamp-HomeTask/task5/README.md

 # Ansible

-In the assignment, I used Terraform to deploy the infrastructure and Ansible to configure it.
-Using Terraform, I create an inventory file and group_vars, these files are used to connect Ansible to remote virtual machines.
+In this task, I used Terraform to deploy the infrastructure and Ansible to configure it.
+Using Terraform, I created an inventory file and group_vars, these files are used to connect Ansible to remote virtual machines.
 After Terraform deploys the infrastructure, it runs Ansible, which already configures the servers.
 For correct operation when starting Terraform, enter your username from linux in the variable ssh_username.
 Instructions are described below.
 If you don't have [Terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) or [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed

 In order to start working with the project, you need:
 ```